tonyrkovar/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    # Express is a package that allows user to create a server instance and then write that server to function as a Web API.
+        ## express helps users build their api by parsing their request data using express.json() to allow post and put command to function properly.
+            ###

 - [ ] Describe Middleware?

+    # middle ware is a set of code/program that your code gets passed through before reaching the client to run checks.
+The biggest use of middleware is reusable validation checks that you write yourself along with security packages that you can pass you entire code through when hosting.

 - [ ] Describe a Resource?

+    # I'm not exactly sure what this question is asking but if I had to guess you're talking about npm resources.
+Which are packages that help programmers perform common functions with standardized code to save time and complexity of code.

 - [ ] What can the API return to help clients know if a request was successful?

+    # status(200) with a json object that contains the data or just a success message.

 - [ ] How can we partition our application into sub-applications?

+    # I'm not 100% on this but we can do that by keeping our code files learn and only housing the most necessary items.
+For example having out middleware be in it's own file and import it into the necessary areas. and keeping the sever and index seperate.

 ## Project Setup